Oitomi teapots and kettles (history, manufacture, use and care).

 Cast iron is almost indestructible, but here are a few tips to ensure your ironware lasts for a long time.

-I’m a cast iron enthusiast and not a tea expert, so remember to read the instructions for correct use.
+I’m a cast iron enthusiast, not a tea expert, so remember to read the instructions for correct use.
 However, just like other cast iron teapots and kettles, Oitomi’s ironware requires a little care to maintain its durability.

 It is easy to care for cast iron teapots and kettles.
 Just by using your kettle, you are helping to care for it.
-Regular use helps build up a calcium layer inside of a bare iron cast-iron kettle.
-This helps prevent rust, and an actively used kettle will develop its unique characteristic.
+Regular use helps build a calcium layer inside a bare iron cast-iron kettle.
+This layer helps prevent rust, and an actively used kettle will develop its unique characteristics.

 • Empty and rinse out the infuser basket before the tea leaves dry out